-STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family En Practices that are System and Comprehensive Parents are informed about the purpose of assessment.
-Providers/ Staff has scheduled meetings/parent- teacher conferences to share assess- ment data/information with families.
+FAMILIES' USE OF CHILD ASSESSMENT INFORMATION F PROMOTES CHILDREN'S LEARI NING AND DEVELOPMENT STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive Parents are informed about the purpose of assessment.
+Providers/ Staff has scheduled meetings/parent-teacher conferences to share assessment data/information with families.
 Providers, directors and staff seek input from families in developing goals for children and assessing children's progress.
 This includes families with young children with disabilities as they participate in IFSP and IEP planning and progress monitoring.
-Providers, directors, staff and families regularly share information and obser- vations about curriculum activities.
+Providers, directors, staff and families regularly share information and observations about curriculum activities.
 Providers, directors and staff invite parents to be part of the assessment process and explain that their input leads to a more complete, accurate picture of their child.
-Providers, direc- tors and staff share child assessment data with families and request their impressions regularly.
-Child assess- ments are used to engage parents in determining how they can contribute to fostering their children's progress.
+Providers, directors and staff share child assessment data with families and request their impressions regularly.
+Child assessments are used to engage parents in determining how they can contribute to fostering their children's progress.
 Providers, directors and staff support and monitor those efforts and work with families to adjust and tailor goals for their children during the year.
-Together with families, p tors/staff regularly discus assessments and share questions, concerns and to create a picture of the whole.
-Both home and p servations and assessm Providers, directors, staf and community partners this data/information to c best to support children's development in the prog community.
-Providers, directors, and with families to develop goals for all of their child members, chart clear pa those goals and prepare continue to advocate for decision-making as they other early learning envi Kindergarten.
-This best describes our program This best describes our program ☐ This best describes o
+Together with families, providers/directors/staff regularly discusse formal assessments and share child-related questions, concerns and successes to create a picture of the child as a whole.
+Both home and program observations and assessments are used.
+Providers, directors, staff, families and community partners regularly use this data/information to decide how best to support children's learning and development in the program and in the community.
+Providers, directors, and staff work with families to develop long-term goals for all of their children and family members, chart clear pathways toward those goals and prepare parents to continue to advocate for collaborative decision-making as they transition into other early learning environments and Kindergarten. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program